 Areas and Districts of Kerasunda

-The Greek districts of Kerasunda (the town) are as follows...
+The Greek districts of Kerasunda (the town) were as follows:

 - Beyuk Paktse